Sunny Buddy Solar Charger V13 Hookup Guide

 This tutorial will help you understand what the Sunny Buddy is, why it's useful, and how to use it.

 The Sunny Buddy can't do anything without a supporting cast.
 Pair the Sunny Buddy with these buddies to make it work:

-- Solar Panel – Most panels should work, just make sure they produce an output voltage between 6-20V.
-Our large and huge panels will work; our small panels will work if you connect two of them in series (see the “Hooking It Up” page for details).
-Panels with a center-positive barrel jack (like those) will be able to plug directly into the Sunny Buddy.
+Solar Panel -- Most panels should work, just make sure they produce an output voltage between 6-20V.
+Our large and huge panels will work.
+Our small panels will work if you connect two of them in series (see the "Hooking It Up" page for details).
+The following panels with a center-positive barrel jack will be able to plug directly into the Sunny Buddy with ease.

 Here are some other tutorials you may find useful before delving into this hookup guide:

 - Batteries -- Check out the battery tutorial for some help understanding why the Sunny Buddy works only with LiPo batteries.

 - Electricity Basics -- It may be useful to review how current and voltage combine to transmit power to a load.

 - How to Power Your Project -- Solar power and batteries are just one of many ways to power your project.
 Make sure to consider all possibilities!

 Voltage, Current, Resistance, and Ohm's LawLearn about Ohm's Law, one of the most fundamental equations in all electrical engineering.